onurpe/astro-paper/src/content/blog/common-diseases-for-tomato-plants-and-prevention-tips.md

 ## Table of contents

-## Pests and Diseases Affecting Tomato Plants
+## Tomato Plants Diseases and Pests (With Pictures)

-Here are some common issues and tips for prevention and treatment for your tomato plants:
+Here are common tomato plant diseases with pictures and tips for prevention and treatment for your tomato plants:

 1. **Late Blight:**